pytek-io/demos/presentations/reflect.md

 How does it integrate with existing systems?

-- Reflect has been specifically designed to allow for a smooth adoption and integration.
+- Render has been specifically designed to allow for a smooth adoption and integration.
 You can start building simple applications immediately, and migrate

 overlap with any part of existing systems.
 In particular it does not come with any database integration, user management, analytics, IDE, etc. This should allow to easily integrate it with your existing systems.